borispoehland/next-hyperspace-boilerplate/README.md

 ## Note
 This project is built with next.js, but the hyperspace loading component can also be used in a native react project.
+The hyperspace loading component was taken from [https://codepen.io/ruigewaard/pen/ikaKy](https://codepen.io/ruigewaard/pen/ikaKy), credit goes to the creator.

 # Features
 - Fade in/out transition when switching the page.
 You can alter it [here](https://github.com/borispoehland/next-hyperspace-boilerplate/blob/26b84375a2324fbb6875f4ed8e98daab63861dee/src/style.sass#L7).
 The transition was taken/kept from the [author's example snippet](https://github.com/illinois/next-page-transitions#getting-started)